zinando/EduQuest/README.md

-# EduQuest - Virtual Examination Porta
+# EduQuest - Virtual Examination Portal

 EduQuest is a web application designed for schools to efficiently conduct and manage examination results for their students.
 This platform simplifies the entire examination process, from question creation to result publication.